dqops/dqo/docs/reference/yaml/profiling/table-profiling-checks.md

 ___

-## CustomRuleParametersSpec
+## TableVolumeProfilingChecksSpec
-Custom data quality rule.
+Container of built-in preconfigured volume data quality checks on a table level.